iVeia/meta-iveia/README.md

           manually flash to SD partition
         - **`iveia-image-minimal-${MACHINE}.tar.xz`**: Format used by
           iVeia's `sdformat` utility to populate SD card.
+    - **`startup.sh`**: User initialization shell script.
+Empty by default.
+      Allows user to easily add startup apps that run at the end of the Linux boot process.

 It is not necessary to build both targets - they are independent.